EEN421/EEN421.github.io/_posts/Traeger.md

 Welcome to the modern dad’s dilemma: your grill is smarter than your first laptop, but getting it online with the WiFIRE app over an Eero mesh network turns into a weekend-long IT support nightmare.

 I’ve been there.
-I am tech support — and I still ended up on the phone with Eero, Traeger, and even my ISP, each trying to upsell me or feed me irrelevant solutions.
+I have been tech support — and I still ended up on the phone with Eero, Traeger, and even my ISP, each trying to upsell me or feed me irrelevant solutions.
 Spoiler alert: none of their advice worked.

 Let me save you hours of frustration and get your Traeger connected — so you can focus on what matters: low-and-slow barbecue and high-efficiency Father’s Day chilling.